Bobfrat/sequence-alignment-app/README.md

-# ginkgo-backend-challenge
+# sequence-alignment-app

-Submission of the Ginkgo backend coding challenge.
+Submission of the backend coding challenge.

 The objective of this exercise is to create a web application that can determine whether a particular DNA strand encodes a portion of a protein in a well-known set.